intuition-dev/intuDocs/site/text/site.md

 - Built in SQL support and FTS
 - Built in file upload
 - User-admin built in.
-- Livereload of course.
+- Live-reload of course.
 And browser extension to edit from www.
 - Lazy loading capable (via require() dependencies, including popular dependencies already defined)
-- Keyboard centric (eg: F12 pulls up library of native custom elements)
+- keyboard driven (arrow up WebComps))

 #tutor